 But it did happen to me and this is the story of how a beautiful little boy came into the world.

-We were in the midst of renovations and basically living out of the bedroom, the kitchen and the bathroom, with lots of replastering happening.
-Not surprisingly, given all of this, my blood pressure had been continuously on the rise.
-I was on medication to try and control it, but that day I started to get a pain in my upper abdomen, which I first thought was indigestion again, and I was busily chewing antacids with no relief.
+We were in the midst of renovations–living out of the bedroom, kitchen and bathroom.
+And, not surprisingly, my blood pressure had been continuously on the rise.
+I was on medication to try to control it, but that day I started to get a pain in my upper abdomen, which I first thought was indigestion again, and I was busily chewing antacids with no relief.

 Again I rang the hospital and again they told me the same thing, Michael (my husband) and I debated going to the hospital, but it was Saturday night and we thought we would be stuck there for hours again and then sent home (as had happened the previous two times when I felt unwell due to my blood pressure).
 In hindsight we should have gone, as little did we know what was about to happen.
 I decided to take more paracetamol and managed to get to sleep.
 Little did we know that my liver had already started to shut down.

 Tuesday January 2 – Thursday January 4

 I went to work but left early to go to the obstetrician.
 I explained the symptoms to him, including the severe pain in my abdomen.
 He didn’t seem too concerned but ordered blood tests to be sure everything was OK.

 That night I felt awful and basically felt like I was either having a nervous breakdown or severe panic attacks (another symptom of my illness).
 I made Michael take me for a walk in the middle of the night and then had a bath and more paracetamol.
 This made me feel a little better but I continued to have symptoms similar to a panic attack.

 I had my blood test on Wednesday and, as per usual, they struggled to find a vein and get any blood but we got there eventually.
 Thursday passed and I was struggling in the summer heat, but I assumed that this is what pregnancy was all about and I still had two months to go.